Fact-checked

 Genetic diseases

-Dominant, with the onset in adulthood: Huntington's disease.
+Dominant, adult-onset: Huntington's disease.